Become self-employed or set up a limited company?

 Self employed administration

-There is less paperwork to worry about if you’re self employed, although you must still keep accurate records.
+If you’re self-employed, you have less paperwork to worry about, although you must still keep accurate records.

 When you first start up your new business, you need to inform HMRC when you become self employed.

-You also need to comply with any industry regulations (such as employment laws, health and safety, and discrimination rules).
+You must also comply with any industry regulations (such as employment laws, health and safety rules, and discrimination rules).

-Sole traders typically employ the services of a bookkeeper or accountant to complete or help with their annual tax returns.
+Sole traders typically hire a bookkeeper or accountant to complete or help with their annual tax returns.

 You can find details of how and when to do this in our popular guide – 10 Things You Must Do When You Go Self Employed.